 Benefits of dynamic planning

 Dynamic planning brings important benefits.
 With a better understanding of the business and surrounding conditions, organizations can respond more effectively.
-Across our customer base, for example, companies switching to ZBB methods saw one-time cost savings of as much as 20%.
+Across our customer base, for example, companies switching to zero-based methods saw one-time cost savings of as much as 20%.
 Forecasting improves and business performance becomes more predictable, even under unpredictable conditions.
 Constantly updating scenarios for the real-time impact of changes leads to more timely and effective responses.
 Product development, the lifeblood of high-tech, is improved as targeted investments lead to accelerated ROI.
 Reduced planning timelines and better models support agile responses.
 Most of all, enterprises see increased flexibility and sustainability, even in times of crisis.

 In this era of volatility, high-tech companies need to balance long-term development with agile planning techniques that equip them to not just respond to change but address it proactively.
 The process starts with gathering enough data of sufficient quality to produce trustworthy insights.
-Techniques like ZBB keep the focus on how to best navigate current conditions.
+Techniques like Zero-Based Transformation keeps the focus on how to best navigate current conditions.
 The transformation doesn’t tend to occur organically.
 It requires top-down leadership and a structured investment program to develop these capabilities.
 It’s also essential to remember that planning should be a process and not just a periodic activity.
 Change response needs to be integrated into the corporate DNA of high-tech organizations to enable them to pivot toward success, even in the most difficult of circumstances.

 Disclaimer: This document is intended for general informational purposes only and does not take into account the reader’s specific circumstances, and may not reflect the most current developments.
 Accenture disclaims, to the fullest extent permitted by applicable law, any and all liability for the accuracy and completeness of the information in this presentation and for any acts or omissions made based on such information.
 Accenture does not provide legal, regulatory, audit, or tax advice.
 Readers are responsible for obtaining such advice from their own legal counsel or other licensed professionals.